8.2 Single Scan Processing in LixelStudio | XGRIDS Pro Guide

 Running the Process

 After configuring all settings, start the SLAM optimization.
-Processing time is approximately 20 to 30 times the scan duration on recommended hardware with NVMe SSD.
+Processing time is approximately 20 to 30 times the scan duration on Recommended-tier hardware with NVMe SSD.
 A 10-minute scan takes 3 to 5 hours.
 A 20-minute scan takes 7 to 10 hours.

 1. Confirm Power and Sleep settings are set to Never.
 This is worth checking twice.